Ryan-Ashton/Identifying-Tasmanian-Tigers-CNN/README.md

 - A dataset of ~ 42,000 training images
 - The use of data augmentation strategies including rotation, zooming, horizontal flipping, and width/height shift

-**Not all experiments are detailed in this notebook (there was too many!), only the final model will be shown.**